Lyall-A/Windows/README.md

   * Or run `Set-ExecutionPolicy Bypass -Scope Process -Force; [System.Net.ServicePointManager]::SecurityProtocol = [System.Net.ServicePointManager]::SecurityProtocol -bor 3072; iex ((New-Object System.Net.WebClient).DownloadString('https://community.chocolatey.org/install.ps1'))` in PowerShell with administrator
 * Open the extracted folder and go to `Lyall-A-main > Scripts`
 * Run `Enable Windows highest mode.bat` as administrator to use higher resolution when booting
-* Run `Chocolatey script.bat` as administrator to install all applications, this doesn't include stuff like NVIDIA or any peripheral related stuff
+* Run `Install packages with Chocolatey.bat` as administrator to install all applications, this doesn't include stuff like NVIDIA or any peripheral related stuff
   * Wait for the script to finish installing everything
   * Some stuff will likely fail, install those manually
 * Install any other applications